joe-bell/next-google-fonts/README.md

    ```

 4. [Run your Next.js app](https://nextjs.org/docs/api-reference/cli#build) to see the results in action!
    You should expect to see the fallback font first, followed by a switch to the Google Font/s without any render-blocking CSS warnings.
-Your font will persist in the client-side cache thanks to [SWR](https://swr.now.sh/).
+Your font/s will continue to display until your app is re-hydrated.
    If JS is disabled, only the fallback font will display.

 ## Why?